×

 If you are thinking about moving to Philippines, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Housing in the Philippines tends to be relatively affordable.
 The average cost of housing varies from one city to another, but in most places prices generally range from budget-friendly to moderate.
 Rent for a two-bedroom apartment in a city center can range from about 11,000 to 20,000 PHP per month, while rents in more affordable areas can range from as low as 4,000 to as high as 8,000 PHP.
-Additionally, outside of cities, costs can be much more affordable, and in some rural areas, rural homestays can be found for as low as 1,500 PHP per month," explained one expat living in Philippines.
+Additionally, outside of cities, costs can be much more affordable, and in some rural areas, rural homestays can be found for as low as 1,500 PHP per month," said one person in Philippines.

 View More Answers